 Our three younger groups will start out upstairs in the service and then be sung down to join with friends new and old for their class or group.
+The story this Sunday is Granddad's Prayer for the Earth, by Douglas Wood.

-Kindergarten/First Grade Creating Home: Home
+Kindergarten/First Grade Creating Home: Hare's Gifts